EliasVansteenkiste/FPGA-CAD-Framework/README.md

 ==============================

 An FPGA CAD framework focused on rapid prototyping of new CAD algorithms.
 The framework is implemented in Java.
-At this moment pack and placement algorithms are implemented in the framework.
+At this moment packing, placement and routing algorithms are implemented in the framework.

 What can I do with this tool flow?
 ---------------

 <ul>